Nature Connection

 • 38 Conservation Activities

-• 8 Theraputic Horticulture Activities
+• 8 Therapeutic Horticulture Activities

 • 5 Deepening Nature Connection Sessions

-85% agreed that the program helped them to feel more connected to others
+• 85% felt more connected to others

-88% agreed the program improved their quality of life
+• 88% reported improved quality of life

 Supported by an ACT Environment Grant in 2024, this environment focussed roving community group empowered LGBTQIA+ folk to connect with and care for nature through active, hands-on conservation.